 How to Burn a CD or DVD in Windows 10

-This tutorial will show you step by step how to burn a CD or DVD in Windows 10 without using any special CD/DVD burning software.
+This tutorial will show you step by step how to burn a CD or DVD in Windows 10 in two different ways without using any special CD/DVD burning software.

-Windows 10 has a built-in disc burning feature which allows you to burn videos, music, pictures and data to a CD or DVD.
+You can use the Windows 10 built-in disc burning feature to burn your videos, music, pictures and other data to a CD or DVD.

 Microsoft Windows 10 has like the previous versions of Windows a built-in disc burning function that lets you burn all kinds of files to a CD or DVD without using any third party CD/DVD burning software.